pgreze/kyper/README.md

 default values are supported
 as long as they're at the end of the method.

-🚨️ WIP: current implementation is quite simple, just based on parameter positioning, and not allowing any `--flag` logic.
+🚨️ WIP: the current implementation is quite simple; it is just based on parameter positioning, and does not allow any `--flag` logic.

 ## Usage with lambda(s) (experimental)

-Maybe the Kotlin DSL syntax is something you're looking for in your Kotlin script, and so this library is also providing a similar syntax based on lambdas:
+If the Kotlin DSL syntax is something you're looking for in your Kotlin script, this library also provides a similar syntax based on lambdas:

 ```kotlin
 #!/usr/bin/env kotlinc -script